digital twins

 GE created a digital twin for fan blades of its most popular GE90 engine that surpassed 100 million flight hours.
 Source: Aerospace Manufacturing and Design.

-The twin represents not the entire mechanism, but its composite fan blades that are prone to spallation or thepeeling off of the fragments of material due to the impact of rough conditions.
-This is especially valid for the regions like the Middle East, where engines are exposed to such an additional damaging factor as sand.
+The twin represents not the entire mechanism but its composite fan blades, which are prone to spallation or the peeling off of material fragments due to the impact of rough conditions.
+This is especially true for regions like the Middle East, where engines are exposed to an additional damaging factor: sand.
 The DT helps pinpoint the right time for maintenance before any issues arise.

-Automotive industry: running Tesla car replicas for remote diagnostics
+Digital twin in the automotive industry: running car replicas for remote diagnostics and improving race results

 Each new car produced by Tesla has its own digital twin.
 Sensors embedded in a vehicle constantly stream data about the environment and performance to the virtual copy that lives in the cloud.
 AI algorithms analyze these feeds to identify whether the car works as expected.
 If not, the problems are fixed by sending over-the-air software updates.

-Bridgestone, the world’s top tire and rubber manufacturer, is taking advantage of digital twins on a regular basis to understand how speed, road conditions, driving style, and other factors affect the performance and lifespan of their products.
-Armed with these insights, the company helps fleets select the best options for their specific needs and advise on what can be done to prevent breakages and extend the life of the wheels.
+Bridgestone, the world’s top tire and rubber manufacturer, regularly uses digital twins to understand how speed, road conditions, driving style, and other factors affect the performance and lifespan of its products.
+Armed with these insights, the company helps fleets select the best options for their specific needs and advises on what can be done to prevent damage and extend the life of the wheels.

 The industry leader also uses digital twinning to design and test new types of tires.
 According to Bridgestone estimations, this approach cuts development time by 50 percent.

-The Europe's largest industrial manufacturing company and a digital twinning pioneer, Siemens developed a virtual avatar of its gas turbine and compressor business purchased from Rolls-Royce.
+Siemens, Europe's largest industrial manufacturing company and a digital twinning pioneer, developed a virtual avatar of its gas turbine and compressor business purchased from Rolls-Royce.
 The digital twin called ATOM (Agent-Based Turbine Operations and Maintenance) represents the production and servicing of their turbine fleet, spanning the supply chain operations.

 ATOM digital twin